OverBlood 2

 OverBlood 2 (オーバーブラッド2, ŌbāBuraddo Tsū) is an action-adventure video game developed by Riverhillsoft for the PlayStation.
-It is the sequel to the game Overblood, released on the same platform.
-The game was published in Japan by Riverhillsoft on July 23, 1998, while a European version saw release from Evolution games on June 3rd, 1999.
+It was published in Japan by Riverhillsoft on July 23, 1998, while a European version saw release from Evolution Games on June 3, 1999.
+It is the sequel to OverBlood (1997), released on the same platform.
 The plot takes place in 2115, and revolves around a team of freedom fighters in a war against a corrupt corporation that plans on escaping to another planet and leaving all life on Earth for dead.

 Gameplay

 The game features an introduction and seven episodes, plus a hidden bonus episode unlocked by earning 2000 Clear Points.
 Between most of the episodes, which are all set in different locations, the player generally has the option to explore the main city where the game begins in order to buy items, weapons, talk to non player characters and find hidden perks in the game.

 A free-camera view allows the player to control their view within the 3D environment.